RakhithJK/BishopFox-sliver-wiki/Multiplayer-Mode.md

 ## New Players (Operators)

 Operators will need to download their preferred platform's client software from the releases page.
 (Or build from source if they like) Clients can connect to servers of differing platforms (e.g. a Windows client can connect to a Linux server).
 Operators and servers authenticate using Mutual TLS.
 The client certificates are automatically generated and managed for you using the `new-player` command.
-If you did not install the server as a systemd service, be sure to leave the server running in screen or [tmux](https://github.com/tmux/tmux).
+If you did not install the server as a systemd service, be sure to leave the server console running in screen or [tmux](https://github.com/tmux/tmux).

 __NOTE__: The `new-player` and `multiplayer` commands are only accessible from the server's console.